Large-diameter corrugated HDPE pipe up to 24 inches will be used for all of the sections that require in-filling of the ditch system.

 The HDPE pipe can stand up to the weight of the deep fill provided it is installed correctly with appropriately compacted backfill materials.

-According to the Plastics Pipe Institute Inc. (PPI), properly installed HDPE corrugated pipe can withstand AASHTO HS-25 loads with a minimum of 1 foot of cover for diameters up to 48 inches and 2 feet for larger diameters.
-If installed under pavement in colder climates, the institute recommends 2 feet of cover or one-half the pipe diameter, whichever is greater.
+According to the Plastics Pipe Institute Inc. (PPI), corrugated HDPE pipe used in a ditch enclosure is usually shallow and can experience traffic loadings if installed at road crossings.
+Properly installed, the pipe can withstand AASHTO HS-25 loads with a minimum of 1 foot of cover for diameters up to 48 inches and 2 feet for larger diameters.
+If installed under pavement in colder climates, the institute recommends 2 feet of cover or half the pipe diameter, whichever is greater.

 The corrugated HDPE pipe, SolfloMax from Canadian manufacturer Soleno Inc., is made with a bell with an integrated, gasketed spigot for watertight performance.

 In addition to removing runners and cyclists from the road's shoulder, enclosing the roadside ditch mitigates mosquito breeding.